torsten-liermann/systemd-docker/README.md

 # Introduction
-This repository provides a wrapper which solves problems that arise when Docker containers shall be run as `systemd` services.
+This repository provides a wrapper that allows for a better integration of Docker containers as `systemd` services.

-The normal Docker container launch instruction is simply `docker run ...` and the resulting process (the one to which the caller is attached to) is a **Docker client process**.
-In the context of systemd, the equivalent instruction service launch instruction
-`ExecStart=docker run ...` would hence imply that systemd is attached to the Docker **client process instead of the container process**.
+Usually, a Docker container is launched with `docker run ...`.
+It's important to note that `docker` stands for the *Docker client* - a command line utility connected to the *Docker engine running in another process*, which executes the image builds, *running containers, etc. in yet other processes*.
+This **"process confusion"** leads to problems if containers are meant to be run as `systemd` services - the equivalent instruction for service launch `ExecStart=docker run ...` would imply that `systemd` monitors the client instead of the actual container.
 That leads to a bunch of odd situations:
-- the client can detach or crash while the container is fine and should hence not be restarted
+- the client can detach or crash while the container is fine, yet systemd would trigger failure handling
 - worse, the container crashes and should be restarted, but the client stalled and the problem goes unnoticed
 - when a container is stopped using `docker stop`, attached client processes exit with an error code instead of 0/success.
 This triggers `systemd`'s failure handling whereas in fact the container/service was properly shut down

-The **key thing that this wrapper does is** that it moves the container process from the *cgroups* setup by Docker to the service unit's cgroup **to make systemd supervise the docker container process**.
+The **key thing that this wrapper does is** that it moves the container process from the *cgroups* set up by Docker to the service unit's cgroup **to make systemd supervise the Docker container process**.
 It's written in Golang and allows to *leverage all the cgroup functionality of `systemd` and `systemd-notify`*.

 # Repository history and credits
 - the code was written by [@ibuildthecloud](https://github.com/ibuildthecloud) and his co-contributors in this [repository](https://github.com/ibuildthecloud/systemd-docker).